Progressive Lenses at Prudhomme Vision

 Progressive lenses do away with those separate corrective segments.
 A progressive lens offers a smooth gradation of all distances.
 Distance viewing is usually placed toward the top of the lens, with closer ranges coming into focus further down the lens in a narrow “corridor” aligned with each pupil.
 The final result looks like single-vision glasses to others while giving you uninterrupted visual clarity at any distance.

-Getting Progressive Lenses from Our Optometrist in Manchester CT
+Getting Progressive Lenses from Our Optometrist in South Windsor, CT

 Progressive lenses take some getting used to, even if you’re familiar with bifocals and trifocals.
 The fact that the corrective corridor runs down the center of the lens means that peripheral vision may seem blurry at first.
 Progressive lens wearers learn to turn their heads to look directly at objects for optimal clarity.
 You may notice that your field of vision seems to “swim” as you turn your head, but the brain soon learns to ignore this phenomenon.